Do Bumble Bees Bite?

 Behind their tongues, they have small pores covered by hair.
 Tiny molecules will pass through when they eat or gather food, which sticks to receptor cells.
 From this, the bumblebee can taste and smell.

 They do also have something called mandibles.
-These are mouthpieces which other bees, carpenter bees for example, use to drill inside wood.
+These are mouthpieces that other bees, carpenter bees, for example, use to drill inside wood.

 Bumblebees, therefore, do have a biting tool, but it can’t really inflict much damage, as this part is somewhat weak.
 This means that, if a bumblebee were to bite you, chances are you wouldn’t feel a thing.

 Although bumblebees aren’t keen to bite, there are some situations where they might use their mouth as a tool.

 When Collecting Nectar

 Most bumblebee species have long tongues, some stretching as long as 0.78 inches.
 They use these tongues to dig into flowers in order to extract the nectar inside.